fahadhd/LiftFit/README.md

 ## License
 This software may not be distrbuted or published unless direct conscent is given from the owner Fahad Hassan.
-This software is covered under the GNU AGPL Liscence http://www.gnu.org/licenses/agpl.txt
+This software is covered under Google Play Licensing.